Information about healthy living for people in South Western Sydney

-If you can do these things every day, you may reduce the risk of associated health conditions such as obesity, diabetes, heart disease, high blood pressure, high cholesterol and certain types of cancers in the long term.
+If you can do these things every day, you may reduce the risk of associated health conditions in the long term.
+This includes conditions such as obesity, diabetes, heart disease, high blood pressure, high cholesterol and certain types of cancers.

 Healthy living is about achieving a healthy lifestyle that you can maintain long term.
 Gradually making lifestyle changes will help to improve your health over time.